hassio-addons/addon-wireguard/README.md

 ### Option: `server.dns` _(optional)_

 A list of DNS servers used by the add-on and the configuration generated for the clients.
-This configuration option is optional, if no DNS servers are set, it will use the build-in DNS server from Hass.io.
+This configuration option is optional, and if no DNS servers are set, it will use the built-in DNS server from Hass.io.

 If you are running the [AdGuard][adguard] or [Pi-hole][pihole] add-on, you can add the internal IP address of your Hass.io system to the list.
 This will